A survey on the skew energy of oriented graphs: Extremal oriented graphs in some graph classes

 Recall that a bicyclic graph is a connected graph with $n$ vertices and $n+1$ edges.
 Denote by $S_n^{3,3}$ the graph formed by joining $n-4$ pendant vertices to a vertex of degree three of the $K_4-e$ for $n\geq 4$, by $S_n^{4,4}$ the graph formed by joining $n-5$ pendant vertices to a vertex of degree three of the complete bipartite graph $K_{2,3}$ for $n\geq 5$, and by $P_n^{4,4}$ the graph formed by joining two cycles of length $4$ by a path of length $n-7$ for $n\geq 8$.
 For $n=6$ and $7$, $P_6^{4,4}$ and $P_7^{4,4}$ denote two new graphs.
-See Figure \ref{Fig6}.
+Let $P_6^{4,4}$ be the graph consisting of two cycles of length $4$ sharing a common edge and $P_7^{4,4}$ be the graph consisting of two cycles of length $4$ sharing a common vertex.
 Let $C_x$ and $C_y$ be two cycles in a bicyclic graph $G$ with $t$ common vertices.
 Note that if $t\leq 1$, then $G$ contains exactly two cycles.
 If $t\geq 2$, then $G$ contains exactly three cycles.
 The third cycle is denoted by $C_z$, where $z=x+y-2t+2$.
 Without loss of generality, assume $x\leq y\leq z$.